LogtalkDotOrg/logtalk3/scripts/embedding/NOTES.md

 actual use requires customization (e.g. the starting goal, inclusion of a top-level interpreter, etc).
 The scripts also accept command-lines options for specifying a paths files and a settings file to be used to compile any application files.
+The paths file must provide definitions for the `logtalk_library_path/2` predicate for all libraries loaded by the application being embedded.
 See the `settings-embedding-sample.lgt` file for settings suggestions for embedding applications.

 An alternative, available in some backend Prolog compilers such as